gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 static_assert(has_perimeter<Foo>);
 static_assert(!has_perimeter<Bar>);
 ```
-> How does it work?

-It's not an article about sfinae, since I consider this topic quite well covered, maybe another article.
+It's not an article about sfinae, and I consider this topic quite well covered.
 Anyways, in this case,  the compiler will try to find the more specialized version of `has_perimeter` for a given set of template arguments.
 If the expression `(<value of T>).perimeter` is invalid, the compiler cannot pick that specialization and will fallback to the default, which is equal to false.
-On the other hand, if the expression is valid,
-the specialization can be picked, then yeild true.
+On the other hand, if the expression is valid, the specialization can be picked, then yeild true.

 This is a simple case of very basic reflection capability, but just this feature alone can yeild impressive results, such as emulating concepts.